Should I Register My Trademark?

 However, there are significant drawbacks as well:

-- If someone with a similar trademark registers their trademark, they can stop you from using your trademark
+- If someone with a similar trademark registers their trademark, they can stop you from expanding your business, though you may retain limited rights to continue using the mark in your original geographic area if you used it first.

 Speaking with an experienced lawyer about your situation is important.
-It may be that registration isn’t necessary in your case.
+Registration may not be necessary in your case.
 But to get peace of mind that your trademark will be protected, seek legal counsel.

-Registering a trademark with the USPTO gives trademark owners certain exclusive rights and legal protections they wouldn’t otherwise have:
+Registering a trademark with the USPTO gives trademark owners certain exclusive rights and legal protections that unregistered marks wouldn’t otherwise have:

 - Exclusive rights to the use of the mark